Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Methicillin-resistant Staphylococcus aureus (MRSA) is a type of bacteria.
-Bacteria that can’t be killed by the antibiotic methicillin and other similar medicines are called methicillin-resistant.
+Unlike other Staph bacteria, it can’t be killed by the antibiotic methicillin and other similar medicines and is therefore called methicillin-resistant.
 Community-acquired means that you didn’t get the infection in a hospital or other healthcare setting.
 MRSA infections are sometimes very hard to treat.

 Your skin and nasal passages are normally coated by millions of different kinds of bacteria.
-This is called being colonized with the bacteria.
+This is called being colonized.
 Staphylococcus aureus (commonly known as “staph”) is one such type of germ.
 It is found in about a third of all people in the U.S. These germs normally don’t cause a problem if your immune system is strong and your skin stays intact.
-But if your skin is damaged, they can enter the tissue.
+But if your skin is damaged, the bacteria can enter the tissue.
 They might cause a mild infection, like a small pimple.
 If they spread from the local tissue into the bloodstream, they can cause more widespread problems.

 Antibiotics are medicines used to kill a specific type of bacteria.
 Over time, certain groups of these germs can adapt to the antibiotics.
 They may no longer respond to them.
 This is antibiotic resistance.
 MRSA are a specific subgroup of staph bacteria.
 They have become resistant to methicillin and other similar antibiotics.
 To treat MRSA, other kinds of antibiotics must be used.